ad-freiburg/elevant/docs/included_linkers.md

 # List of Included Linkers
-ELEVANT comes with a number of entity linkers that can be used out of the box or have to be trained first.
+ELEVANT comes with a number of entity linkers that can be used out of the box and some that have to be trained first.
 This document gives an overview of these entity linkers and how they can be used.

 #### TagMe